Beach clubs in Rota

 Do you need to book beach clubs in Rota in advance?

 Beach Club La Ballena requires reservations.
-Atolón Beach Club and Kanguro Chiringuito & Beach Club recommend booking for lunch and dinner, especially on summer weekends.
-The other venues are more casual and take walk-ins, though arriving early on a Saturday helps.
+Atolón and Beach Club Playa de la Luz recommend booking for lunch and dinner in July and August, and Mamba only opens on weekends, so planning around its Friday-to-Sunday hours is essential.
+Other venues take walk-ins, but arriving before noon on a Saturday helps.

 Are Rota beach clubs open all year?

-Most clubs operate seasonally from spring through early autumn, with July and August being peak months.
+No. Most operate seasonally from spring through early autumn, with July and August as peak months.
 Beefree and Beach Club La Ballena close for winter.
-Mamba Beach Club only opens on weekends (Friday to Sunday) even during the season.
+Mamba opens on weekends only, Friday to Sunday, even during the season.

 Are Rota beach clubs family-friendly?